The Best Slow Cooker Brands According to Our Test Kitchen

 - Capacity: 3.5 quarts

-- Features: Snap-tight lid for transport, the removable insert is oven-safe
+- Features: Snap-tight lid for transport, oven-safe removable insert

 How to Take Care of Your Slow Cooker